-With a little information, it's easy to understand what the series of letters and numbers mean on your tyre's sidewall.
+With a little reading, it's easy to understand what the series of letters and numbers mean on your tyre's sidewall.
 Taking the image above as an example, we can work out vital information about the tyre that you will require if you ever need to replace it.

-79 – This is the tyre load index or the maximum capacity that each individual tyre can carry.
-Here, it's 79 kg.
+The tyre load index is the maximum capacity that each individual tyre can carry.
+It is usually represented in kilograms.

 What does tyre speed rating mean?

 Generally, the higher the tyre speed rating, the better quality the tyre.
 Being aware of your tyres' speed rating allows you to determine the maximum speed your tyre is capable of safely maintaining and is important when deciding upon new tyres.
 If you choose a tyre with a lower speed rating than is recommended, your insurance policy may be invalidated in case of an accident.

 Tyre sidewall heights